containers/podman/troubleshooting.md

 ### 7) Permission denied when running Podman commands

-When rootless podman attempts to execute a container on a non exec home directory a permission error will be raised.
+When rootless Podman attempts to execute a container on a non exec home directory a permission error will be raised.

 #### Symptom

-If you are running podman or buildah on a home directory that is mounted noexec, then they will fail.
+If you are running Podman or buildah on a home directory that is mounted noexec, then they will fail.
 With a message like:

 ```